Browser¶

 sb.http(curl_cffi with real Chrome 120 JA3) for raw HTTP calls behind the same cookies. - Mobile emulation — viewport-based only; no touch event fidelity.

-- Pause / resume of the whole VM mid-test — no Firecracker snapshot integration yet.
+- Pause / resume of the whole VM mid-test — no Firecracker snapshot integration yet (warm pool is on the roadmap).